donnerbrenn/gtk_4k_template/README.md

 You can deactivate this behaviour by setting USEVARYINGUV to "false" in the Makefile.

 ## Screenshots:
-Blackles OpenGL example - Static - Shortest version: 743 Bytes (shelldropper)
+Blackles OpenGL example (optimized) - Static - Shortest version: 743 Bytes (shelldropper)
 ![blackle.png](screenshots/blackle.png)

 Competition - Static - Shortest version: 1966 Bytes (OneKpaq)